gdbecker/WebDevelopmentProjects/UdemyJavaScriptFromTheBeginning/15_OOPClassesPrivateProperties/04-GettersSettersClasses/README.md

-## 04 - Getters and Setters for Classes
+## 04 - Getters and Setters with Classes

 ### Topics Covered